 This will vary from school to school.
 It may be the class teacher or the literacy coordinator.
 In my son’s school it will be the deputy head.

 What is the pass mark?

-The pass marks (thresholds) in 2012 and 2013 were 32 words out of 40.The threshold for 2014 will not be provided in the screening pack, so teachers will not be aware of what the pass mark was when they marked the test.
+The pass marks (thresholds) in the years 2012-2014 were 32 words out of 40.The threshold for 2014 was not be provided in the screening pack, so teachers were not be aware of what the pass mark was when they marked the test.
 2014 did not see the spike of results around the pass mark that previous years had shown.

 Will I find out the result of my child’s Phonics test?

 Yes.
 Your child’s school should tell you.
 The school can choose how they do this.

 Will my child feel they have failed if they don’t pass?